Buckland Residential Care

 Buckland is committed to ensuring that each resident is afforded all his or her rights

 If you are entering an aged care home, the Australian Government may subsidise your aged care fees.
-This form is used to collect details of your income and assets so the Department of Human Services can calculate the amount you will pay towards your residential aged care.
+Please navigate the link to understand how the Department of Human Services can calculate the amount you will pay towards your residential aged care through your income and assets.

 Answers to your most frequently asked questions.